 |Yemen||Censors anti-Islam material, gambling, sexual, anti-establishment, or “offensive” content.
 Has been known to throttle websites that aren’t banned, including Facebook.||Unregulated|

-- 2 Which VPNs work best in the Middle East?
+Why don’t all VPNs work in the Middle East?